cosmo-team/cosmo/README.md

 ## Why "Cosmo"?

+**Cosmos** */ˈkɑz.moʊs/ (n)* : ["An ordered, harmonious whole."](http://en.wiktionary.org/wiki/cosmos).

+If that doesn't suit an assembly program then I don't know what does.
+The last s was dropped because it was nicer to say.
-It is a reference to the Seinfeld character Cosmo Kramer (whose name I'm often reminded of while working on this stuff).
-It is also a nod to the [ABySS][abyss] assembler, since most of the cosmos is abyss.
+Furthermore, it is a reference to the Seinfeld character Cosmo Kramer (whose last name I'm often reminded of while working on this stuff).
+Finally, it's a nod to the [ABySS][abyss] assembler's name, which also makes me think of The Universe.

 ## License